MSCS Ready

 - Credit Hours: 2

 This course focuses on the building blocks and structure of computers, networks and the internet.
 Topics include machine representation of different types of data, how instructions are represented at both the machine level and in the context of a symbolic assembler, the principles of memory management and memory hierarchy, and how computer programs organize memory.
-Students will write simple programs at the assembly/machine level and will be able to describe the basic properties of system performance.
+Students will study simple programs at the assembly/machine level and will be able to describe the basic properties of system performance.

 - Programming language and environment: C, ARM assembly language; Unix/Linux